woodpecker-ci/woodpecker/docs/docs/30-administration/05-deployment-methods/20-kubernetes.md

 ### Troubleshooting Metrics

-If you are not receiving metrics despite doing the above, ensure your Prometheus configuration either has your namespace configured explicitly in `podMonitorNamespaceSelector`, or something similar to the following:
+If you are not receiving metrics despite the steps above, ensure that in your Prometheus configuration either your namespace is explicitly configured in `podMonitorNamespaceSelector` or the selectors are disabled.

 ```yaml
     # Search all available namespaces